Transcutaneous Electrical Nerve Stimulation (TENS)

 When applied correctly, TENS treatment is a low-risk form of pain relief.

-If you have a TENS machine at home, bring it in and your therapist at River East Physiotherapy can show you how to use it.
-If your therapist uses one of our clinic's TENS machines, they will apply it for you and teach you what to do when it's on.
+If you have a TENS machine at home, bring it in and your physiotherapist at River East Physiotherapy can show you how to use it.
+If your physiotherapist uses one of our clinic's TENS machines, they will apply it for you and teach you what to do when it's on.

-Round or square rubber electrodes are applied to the skin over or around the painful area.
-The electrodes stick to the skin with gel, which also acts to prevent skin irritation or burning.
+Your physiotherapist will apply round or square rubber electrodes to your skin over or around the painful area.
+The electrodes stick to the skin with gel or sticky pads.
+If using gel, this also acts to prevent skin irritation or burning.
 Usually four electrodes (two pairs) are used to get maximum benefit from this treatment, but two electrodes may be enough.

 The TENS unit is battery-operated with controls you manipulate yourself to alter the strength of the electrical signal.
-The unit can be slipped into a pocket or clipped to your belt.
+The unit is small enough it can be slipped into a pocket or clipped to your belt.

-The electrodes will be placed on your body at positions selected by your physiotherapist.
-The electrode placement is determined based on the location of the involved nerves and/or the location of your pain.
+Your physiotherapist determines where the electrodes should go, based on the location of the involved nerves and/or the location of your pain.
 Most often, the electrodes are placed either directly over the painful area or on either side of the pain.

 Once the electrodes are in place, the intensity of the unit is turned up until you feel a buzzing, tingling, or thumping sensation.
 The sensation should feel strong but still comfortable.

-Another way to use TENS is over spots in the muscles called trigger points (TrPs).
+Another way to use TENS is over spots in the muscles called trigger points.
 Trigger points are areas of hyperirritability in the muscles that can cause chronic pain.
-Your physiotherapist will identify any TrPs present during their physical examination.
+Your physiotherapist will identify any trigger points present during the physical examination.

 Significant pain relief may be achieved with as little as 10 minutes of TENS use.
 Some patients find relief of symptoms for 1-2 hours even after the unit is removed.
 Different settings on the TENS machines can increase or decrease the length of time you experience relief, depending on your condition and your tolerance.